Rebuilding lives in the fight against coronavirus

 Your donations are making all the difference in the fight against coronavirus.
 With your continued support, we can provide life-saving food, clean water, and hygiene kits.
-We can give people the chance to survive.
+We can help families build a future that they can look forward to.
+We can give people the chance to survive, rebuild and heal.

 Our collective expertise and experience – in water, hygiene and sanitation programmes, supporting families when their livelihoods are threatened, and in building strong partnerships with faith leaders and technical experts – reaches right across the world and means we can support the vulnerable and most in need during the coronavirus crisis.